andrewcz-se/jobhunter/README.md

 		Task: Identify jobs directly return relevant to the keywords.
 Exclude results where keywords appear in unrelated contexts (e.g., if searching for "Developer", exclude "Property Developer" or "Cleaners").
 		Output: JSON array of relevant IDs only.

- * Token Optimization:
+ * Token Optimisation:
      * Field Selection: Send only the jobId, title, and the already-truncated NHS description.
      * Efficiency Calculation: An average NHS snippet is ~60 tokens.
 50 jobs × 60 tokens ≈ 3,000 tokens.
 Adding titles and prompt overhead, a single request totals ~4,000–5,000 tokens, fitting comfortably within the 8,000–12,000 TPM on Groq limit for models like llama-3.3-70b-versatile and gpt-oss-120b.

 B. Frontend: Trigger & State Management
- * Sanitization Trigger: Added a "Refine NHS Results (AI)" button in the JobList component.
+ * Sanitisation Trigger: Added a "Refine NHS Results (AI)" button in the JobList component.
 This button will only appear when NHS results are visible.
  * Mutation Hook: Added a useSanitizeNhs mutation to the useJobSearch hook.
      * Execution: When clicked, the frontend gathers all current NHS jobs from the cache and sends them to the backend.
      * State Update: Upon receiving the "Relevant IDs" array from Groq, the frontend updates the jobResults cache by updating (Phase 1) or removing (Phase 2) the irrelevant NHS entries.
 This ensures the UI updates instantly without a full page re-fetch.